-In my long-running figurative series, I examine aspects of growing old: isolation, loneliness, privacy and dignity.
-I reflect on solitude and issues of being elderly, including invisibility.
-My imagery is chosen to portray the effects of age and wisdom, and how experience enables people to cope with the often-overwhelming world they navigate.
-Working with the theme of aging and specifically old age leads me to question concepts of what is beautiful – or not.
-Often narrative, my quilt art focuses on relationships between the individual and society.
-My themes reference the concept of control: who or what is in control and the struggle to maintain control in the face of external conditions.
-The notions of borders, edges and margins intrigue me, as well as ideas of what is within.
+In my decades-long figurative series, I explore themes that focus on solitude, identity and issues of being older including isolation, loneliness, dignity and invisibility.
+I reflect on our idea of what is beautiful, or not.
+My imagery portrays the effects of age, wisdom and how experience enables people to cope with the frequently overwhelming world they navigate.
+Often narrative, my themes focus on relationships between the individual and society and reference the concept of control: who or what is in control and the struggle to maintain control.

-In all of my art, I balance the information I present with what I leave unstated; thus letting the viewer continue the stories I begin.
-I love a walk in the fog – mist starts my mind working to see more than eyes reveal, to fill in blanks and imagine the obscured.
+I balance the information I present with what I leave unstated, often seeking a more minimal vocabulary.
+My work draws the viewer in but lets them to craft their own narrative.
+Like a walk in the fog, the landscape is there, but unseen.
+Much is left to the imagination.
+The mist starts my mind working to see more than my eyes reveal, to fill in blanks and imagine the obscured.